suave-ucsd/SuAVE-Documentation/SuAVE_with_Network_View.md

       > suave-net.sdsc.edu/main/[SURVEY INFO]&view=netvis

-Now, whenever you share this link, it will initialize with the Netvis view.
+Now, whenever you share this link, it will initialize the SuAVE gallery with the Netvis view.